Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 Andy Carroll is not the first distinguished ex-Newcastle United striker to be wearing claret and blue.
 Two earlier acquisitions from the Magpies who became fans’ favourites were Bryan 'Pop' Robson in the 1970s and twenty years earlier, Vic Keeble.

 Vic wasted no time in scoring his first goal albeit in a friendly.
-This was delivered on the same day as he signed for the Hammers when he made his claret and blue debut in a testimonial game.
+This was delivered 36-hours after he signed for the Hammers when he made his claret and blue debut in a testimonial game.

 On Monday October 14, 1957 Vic Keeble was drafted in to the first XI to face Sparta Rotterdam in a friendly fixture doubling as a testimonial game for the club’s long serving centre half, Dick Walker, four days prior to his West Ham league debut game.